Shivendra2024/Manual-Testing-Project-1-/README.md

 By conducting thorough manual testing on GlobalSQA, we aim to improve its functionality, performance, and user experience, ensuring a high-quality website for users.

-Author: Shivendra SinghDate: [Insert Date]Status: In Progress/Completed
+Author: Shivendra SinghDate: [28/08/2024]Status: Completed